PranavCR01/credit-line-optimizer/README.md

 &nbsp; <img src="screenshots\ss_4.png" width="450"/>
 </div>

-* Accounts with more delinquencies over the past 6 months show significantly lower credit lines.
+- Accounts with more delinquencies in the past 6 months tend to have lower credit lines.
-* As delinquency counts increase, both median and spread of credit lines drop—justifying their use in risk modeling.
+- As delinquency counts increase, both the median and variability in credit lines decrease—supporting its use as a risk signal.

 ---